 Submission of a manuscript amounts to assurance that it has not been copyrighted, published, or accepted for publication elsewhere, that it is not currently being considered for publication elsewhere, and that it will not be submitted elsewhere while under consideration by BrainImmune.

 a) Manuscript submitted as a MS Word (DOC) file.

 b) Manuscripts must be paginated and double-spaced throughout.
 Separate paragraphs by a space, but do not indent.

 c) For uniformity, we suggest using Arial font, 11 point, throughout the entire manuscript with main titles/headings and authors/affiliations in Arial, 12 point, bold.
 For Greek characters you must use the insert symbol function from Word.

 2. Title Page

 a) The full title.

-b) Each author’s full name (first name, middle initial, last name) and the affiliations of all authors and their institutions.
+b) Author(s) full name and the affiliations of all authors and their institutions.

 c) List of non-standart abbreviations used in the text.

 d) Contact information of corresponding author: e-mail address, phone and fax number.

 Abstracts are optional, when being submitted, abstracts must be 150 words or less, reference citations should not be included and the species of animals or species of origin of cells used in the manuscript must be clearly stated.

 As mentioned above, this is an online publication, and a substantial part of readers are not experts in your field.
 Please give enough background and put the overview in historical context.

 5. The rest of the text

 It is the author”s choice how he/she will structure the chapter or overview.
 Provide clear-cut and simple headings and subheading that will be listed, together with abbreviations on the front page of your chapter.